-To create data source, Right click on the Data Sources folder present in the solution explorer and select the New Data Source option from the context menu
+To create a data source, Right-click on the Data Sources folder present in the solution explorer and select the New Data Source option from the context menu

 If you observe the above, Data Connections pane is empty because we have no connection managers before.
-If we created any connection managers before then instead of creating them again and again we can select them here.
+If we created any connection managers before then instead of creating them, again and again, we could select them here.

-Click on the new button from the above screenshot will open another window form of Connection Manager to select the Provider, Server Name and Database Name.
+Click on the new button from the above screenshot will open another window form of Connection Manager.
+Use it to select the Provider, Server Name and Database Name.

 From the above screenshot, you can observe that we are using our localhost windows account as server name and [AdventureWorksDW2014] as the database name.

-NOTE: Here we are working with local database so we are using windows credentials but in real time, you have to select the SQl Server authentication and provide the credentials given by the database admin people or your team leader.
+NOTE: Here, we are working with the local database.
+So we are using windows credentials.
+Still, in real-time, you have to select the SQL Server authentication and provide the credentials given by the database admin people or your team leader.